Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 1. Has the “chair” role.

-2. Corresponds to one of the user’s ParticipantIdentity objects in the account.
+2. Corresponds to one of the user’s ParticipantIdentity objects in the account (as per Section XXX).

 A task has no owner if its participant property is null or omitted.